-UNIVAC 90/80 LARGE SYSTEM: Consists of 2096K-byte 90/80 Processor (with virtual storage, five block multiplexer channels, one byte multiplexer channel, floatingpoint hardware, storage protection, and VS/9 software), console, 1000-cpm card reader, 250-cpm card punch, two 14004pm printers, 1600 megabytes of removable disc storage, and 6 megabytes of fixed-head disc storage.
+UNIVAC 90/80-4 LARGE SYSTEM: Consists of 2096Kbyte 90/80 Processor (with virtual storage, five block multiplexer channels, one byte multiplexer channel, floatingpoint hardware, storage protection, and VS/9 software), console, 1000-cpm card reader, 250-cpm card punch, two 1400-lpm printers, 1600 megabytes of removable disc storage, and 6 megabytes of fixed-head disc storage.
 Purchase price is \$3,131,122, monthly rental on a one-year contract is \$66,101, and the monthly rate on a five-year lease is \$57,093.

-SOFTWARE AND SUPPORT: UNIVAC has not "unbundled" to date, so the equipment prices listed above include most of the UNIVAC software described in this report and all normal educational courses and professional assistance.
-However, in July 1975, UNIVAC released separate monthly rental prices for the UNIS (UNIVAC Industrial System) application program for 90/60 and 90/70 systems operating under OS/4.
-Monthly charges for the UNIS modules are as follows: UNIS Master Data Processor-\$75; UNIS Production Planning and Scheduling-\$100; UNIS Inventory Management-\$75, and UNIS Work Order Management-\$25.
+SOFTWARE AND SUPPORT: UNIVAC is still largely "bundled," and the equipment prices listed above include most of the UNIVAC software described in this report and all normal educational courses and professional assistance.
+However, in July 1975, UNIVAC released separate monthly rental prices for the UNIS (UNIVAC Industrial System) application program for 90/60, 90/70, and 90/80 systems operating under OS/4.
+Monthly charges for the UNIS modules are as follows: UNIS Master Data Processor-\$75; UNIS Production Planning and Scheduling-\$100; UNIS Inventory Mangement-\$75, and UNIS Work Order Management-\$25.
+The APL/90 program product is priced at \$200 per month.

 CONTRACT TERMS: The standard UNIVAC use and service agreements allow unlimited use of the equipment (exclusive of the time required for remedial and preventive maintenance).
 There are no extra-use charges.
-The basic maintenance charge covers maintenance of the equipment for nine consecutive hours a day, Monday through Friday.
-Extended periods of maintenance are available at extra cost.
+The basic maintenance charge covers maintenance of the equipment for nine consecutive hours a day between the hours of 7 a.m. and 6 p.m., Monday through Friday.
+Extended periods of maintenance are available at premium rates.
+The premiums for additional coverage are a percentage of the base maintenance rate and are as follows: